blucz/beprepared/README.md

 It is designed to facilitate both human and machine-driven data preparation work in a non-destructive environment that aggressively avoids duplication of effort, even as the data preparation workflow evolves.

+# The Problem

-A typical data preparation workflow might look like this:
+A typical data prep workflow may look like this:

 - Scrape images from the web
 - Filter out images that are too small, or low quality
 - Manually select images that are relevant to your task
-- Auto-caption images using GPT-4o, JoyCaption, LLaVa, BLIP3, or another VLLM
+- Auto-caption images using GPT-4o, JoyCaption, Llama 3.2, BLIP3, xGen-mm, or another VLM
-- Manually tag images with concepts or that are not understood by the automatic captioner
+- Manually tag images with concepts or that are not understood by the VLM
-- Use an LLM prompt to join tags + captions into a final caption, perhaps introducing additional rules
+- Use an LLM prompt to compose tags + captions into a final caption, perhaps introducing additional rules
 - Perform caption augmentation by generating a few caption variations for each image
-- Create a training directory with foo.jpg, foo.txt, bar.jpg, bar.txt, ...
+- Create a training directory with `foo.jpg`, `foo.txt`, `bar.jpg`, `bar.txt`, ...

-While it's possible to do this manually with the help of a bunch of little python scripts that work on your .jpg and .txt files, it can be very cumbersome, especially as you iterate on the process or add new images.
-If you've done this a lot, you probably have graveyard of one-off scripts and datasets in various states of disarray for historical reasons, and it's becoming unmanageable.
+While it's possible to do this manually with the help of a bunch of python scripts that work on your .jpg and .txt files, it can be very cumbersome, especially as you iterate on the process or add new images.
+If you've done this a lot, you probably have graveyard of one-off scripts and datasets in various states of disarray.

-Furthermore, existing user interfaces for tasks that require a human in the loop, such as filtering scraped images, or manually tagging images for concepts that don't appear in pre-training data, are clumsy at best.
-In most cases they modify caption files directly, and the UIs are not built for speed or efficiency, often lacking basic comforts like keyboard shortcuts, image preloading, or mobile-friendly design.
+Existing user interfaces for tasks that require a human in the loop, such as filtering scraped images, or manually tagging images are clumsy at best.
+In many cases they are built in sluggish frameworks like Gradio, lack keyboard shortcuts, are not mobile friendly, and are not non-destructive.

 Humans are human.
 If the tooling is bad, the datasets will be bad.
 If the datasets are bad, the models trained with them will be bad.
-If the models are bad, the consumers of those models will make bad images, or get frustrated, or give up. beprepared is designed to break this cycle by making the data preparation process as friendly as possible.
+If the models are bad, the consumers of those models will make bad images, get frustrated, or give up. beprepared is designed to break this cycle by making the data preparation process as friendly as possible.

+# Quick Example

-With beprepared, you can define a simple workflow like this:
+Install beprepared using poetry, then define a simple workflow like this:

       from beprepared import *